Erectile Dysfunction / Atherosclerosis Erectile Dysfunction Treatment

 Is ED Caused by Atherosclerosis Permanent?

 Not always.
 With early diagnosis and proper atherosclerosis erectile dysfunction treatment, blood flow can often be restored, and mild damage may even heal.
 If the arteries are only partly blocked, medicines and lifestyle changes can help bring back normal function.
+But if the condition is ignored for too long, the arteries may become stiff and the erectile tissue may get damaged.
+In such cases, more advanced treatments might be needed.

 “Medical illustration comparing treated and untreated atherosclerosis, showing how early treatment can restore blood flow and prevent permanent erectile dysfunction.”